iholloma/crdh/_essays/v01-07-attracted-by-the-khaki.md

 <figcaption>Figure 1.
 Total Admittance by Year.
 Admittance totals by year signal a significant shift beginning in 1919.
 After 1919, admittance rates tripled for Bon Air (blue) and doubled for Peake's Turnout (red).
 This shift created a new baseline admittance rate that held steady throughout the 1920s and 1930s.</figcaption>
 </figure>

-Although the perception of a war-time delinquency crisis increased public attention and funds to reformatory institutions, Virginia's two reformatories for girls had been admitting inmates since before the war.
+Although the perception of a wartime delinquency crisis increased public attention and funds to reformatory institutions, Virginia's two reformatories for girls had been admitting inmates since before the war.
 Between 1915 and 1918, both institutions averaged an admittance rate of